Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 Signs your dog is in pain

-The pain symptoms in dogs are often very subtle because dogs instinctively try to hide their pain from those around them.
+Dogs’ pain symptoms are often very subtle because they instinctively try to hide their pain from those around them.

 If you pay close attention, most dogs will display at least some behavior change when experiencing pain or discomfort.